Spaaze is an infinite virtual cork board, and you can use it to do almost everything.

 About the Technology

-Spaaze is built on top of some of the greatest web development resources I've ever worked with.
+Spaaze is built on top of some great web development resources.
 Here's a list of what made Spaaze possible: